tc39/notes/es6/2014-11/nov-20.md

 JM: But still no objection to configurability, which can be omitted and give you all the change records.

-RWS: (provides background of the design)
+RWN: (provides background of the design)

 YK: Changes:
 1. List of properties that I want to observe